Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 Direct labor expenses include:

-- Basic salary including taxes and social contributions
+- Lawyer basic salary including taxes and social contributions

 Some other costs, such as recruitment, equipment, and mobile phone costs, fulfill the definition of direct costs.
 Still, their allocation can be more difficult and usually require a lot of manual work.
 You can classify these costs under indirect costs for easier allocation.